GilGalaad/JCollectd/README.md

 # JCollectd

 This project aims to be a Java (relatively) lightweight alternative to more complete but more complex monitoring system like Nagios.
-It has simplicity on his mind: no external dependency except Java 21, just one jar file, one configuration file and one (single file) sqlite database.
+It has simplicity on his mind: no external runtime dependency except Java 21, just one jar file, one configuration file and one (single file) sqlite database.

 The program does the following: